-Planting season is finally here and farmers are back in the fields after a very prolonged winter.
-With work to be done in the fields and extended hours of daylight, farmers will be seen on the roads more and more throughout the day trying to safely get from the farm to the field and back again.
+Harvest season is in full swing across New York State and farmers are in and out of the fields trying to get their crops harvested before winter temperatures arrive and frost sets in.
+With work to be done in the fields and limited hours of daylight, farmers will be seen on the roads more and more throughout the day trying to safely get from the farm to the field and back again.
 During this busy season, we want to encourage everyone to be safe, stay alert and to slow down especially when sharing the rural roads with large farm equipment.

 When approaching farm equipment on the road, here are some tips to remember:

 Farm equipment should have a slow-moving vehicle sign – an orange triangle-shaped reflector – to warn drivers that their vehicles will be driving slower than the average car on the road.
 Farmers are always trying to do the right thing but it takes time to get from here to there.
-They are working long hours and sometimes they are up against Mother Nature to try and get the crops planted at the most opportune time to ensure their cows have high-quality feed to eat in the coming year.
+They are working long hours and this year they have been up against Mother Nature to try and get the crops harvested at the most opportune time to ensure their cows have high-quality feed to eat in the coming year.
 So the next time you see a tractor on the road, remember that the driver you see is someone’s father or mother, husband or wife, uncle, son or daughter and they want to get home safely just like you do.